denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 PARAMS="$PARAMS ParameterKey=DiskSize,ParameterValue=$DATA_DISK_SIZE"
 ```

-When the `SNAPSHOT_ID` variable is provided, this parameter will be configured to ensure that the volume is created based of an existing snapshot.
+When the `SNAPSHOT_ID` variable is provided, this parameter will be configured to ensure that the volume is created based off an existing snapshot.

 ```
 if [ -n "$SNAPSHOT_ID" ]; then